 Information Notes (Victorian Mallee)

-Monitoring wind erosion and land management in the Victorian Mallee Information Note - 2021
+Monitoring wind erosion and land management in the Victorian Mallee – 2022 season

-Agriculture Victoria with support from the Mallee Catchment Management Authority (CMA), is monitoring wind erosion risk in the Victorian Mallee by assessing ground cover and land management throughout the year.
+Agriculture Victoria, with support from the Mallee Catchment Management Authority (CMA), is monitoring wind erosion risk in the Victorian Mallee by assessing ground cover and land management throughout the year.
 This work contributes to the understanding of how the region is maintaining ground cover and reducing the effects of wind erosion.
-Ground cover data is obtained through remote sensing (satellite imagery) technology and roadside surveys combining new technology with existing tried and true methods.
+Ground cover data is obtained through remote sensing (satellite imagery) technology and roadside surveys.

-Two roadside surveys are undertaken each year across the Mallee CMA region during autumn and spring to collect ground cover and land management information.
-Crop type data is also derived from satellite imagery to assess the total vegetative cover (TVC), used as a reporting metric, and the percentage of different crop types to produce a crop cover estimate for the Mallee.
-The use of satellite imagery allows the entire Mallee CMA region to be measured repeatedly and efficiently.
-The roadside surveys collect on-ground data that assists in the interpretation of data derived from satellite imagery.
-They provide detailed qualitative information that cannot be produced from satellite images such as evidence of livestock, controlled grazing, sowing trends, stubble, or erosion present.
+Since 2019, two roadside surveys have been undertaken each year across the Mallee CMA region during autumn and spring to collect ground cover and land management information allowing trends over time to be identified.
+Crop type data is also derived from satellite imagery to assess the total vegetative cover (TVC).
+Satellite imagery allows the entire Mallee CMA region to be measured repeatedly and efficiently.

-It is well known; favorable weather increases vegetative growth.
-However, best practice management by farmers is key to retaining it regardless of the weather.
-Crop selection, stubble height, and controlled grazing, contribute to reducing the risk of wind erosion in the Mallee.
+Favourable weather increases vegetative growth, however best practice management by farmers is key to retaining ground cover regardless of the seasonal conditions.
+Crop selection, appropriate location, stubble retention and height, and controlled grazing, all contribute to reducing the risk of wind erosion in the Mallee.

 This project is supported by Mallee Catchment Management Authority, through funding from the Australian Government’s National Landcare Program, in partnership with Agriculture Victoria.